QubitPi/leadership-blogs/src/content/posts/influence/index.md

 consistency allows us a very appealing luxury: We really don't have to think hard about the issue anymore.
 We need only believe or do whatever is consistent with our earlier decision.
 We do so the allure of such a luxury allows us a convenient, relatively, effortless, and efficient method for dealing with complex daily environments that make severe demands on our mental energies and capacities.
+Second, when we are desperately longing for a solution and spot a one that we think should solve the problem, the tendency of becoming consistent pushes us to our comfort zone by ignoring any other rational opposing view.
+In this case, automatic consistency shields us against any painful yet meaningful thoughts.

+Such consistency can also be exploited by those who would prefer that we not think too much in response to their requests for our compliance

 Principle of Social Proof
 -------------------------